linehanMatt/tmp-content/blog/data-economy-2-0.md

 We’ve created a software-driven marketplace designed to facilitate data acquisition.
 We’ve built the supply chain and infrastructure to bring data acquisition and monetization into 2019.
 Our goal is to help make data from other companies as accessible and useful as your first-party data.

-#### Some of the attributes of our product:
+#### Some of the attributes of our product

 * Overall, our software is designed to deliver data specificity.
 To make data useful for all parties
 * Data transactions are fast and straightforward for both buyers and sellers
 * Our marketplace is fully transparent.
 That means we go beyond just producing a report with a list of customers.
 We want to make it dead simple for buyers and sellers to interact directly.
 If you’re going to jump on the phone with a customer and ask data questions, you’re able to do that with Narrative
 * The platform isn’t limited to a single use case.
 It can be used for data enrichment, consumer analytics, acquisition marketing, attribution, building predictive models, or anything your team dreams up
 * Narrative is safe.
 Our marketplace was built from the ground up with security in mind
 * Perhaps most importantly, Narrative makes data accessible and actionable for buyers and monetizable for sellers

 #### Marketing technology provides a substantial case study for the current data conundrum